IFS49F/poker/README.md

 ## Donate

-Basically it's a side project we enjoy in spare time, but it has also been used widely in our company and there are many feedbacks from our workmates.
-You can also use it in your company even commercial use per its [license](#license).
-As a tool, it's free, but domain and server are [not](#cost).
-It will be much appreciated if you donate Poker4Fun with cup of coffee ☕️.
+Poker4Fun is a side project we built in our spare time.
+This app has become popular thanks to the hard working of our [contributors](https://github.com/IFS49F/poker/graphs/contributors) and valuable feedbacks from our users.
+As an open source software, Poker4Fun is and will always be free for everyone, but it [costs money](#cost) to run the server and renew the domain.
+We need your help to keep Poker4Fun free and sustainable, and would be much appreciated if you could buy us a cup of coffee ☕️  to fuel our coding frenzy 🔥.

 | WeChat | Alipay | PayPal |
 | --- | --- | --- |